AuCson/aucson.github.io/_pages/about.md

 - Before that, I studied [interpretable semi-/un-supervised dialogue state tracking](#cikm18explicit) to better understand multi-turn response generation and also improved state tracking performance in the low-resource setting.

-My future study includes understanding language learning process in more realistic scenarios, where multi-modality and functionality of language naturally exist in the enviornment with some practical constraints.

 ## Publications
 1. <a name="acl20contextual"></a><b>Contextualizing Hate Speech Classifiers with Post-hoc Explanation.</b> Brendan Kennedy\*, **Xisen Jin\***, Aida Mostafazadeh Davani, Morteza Dehghani and Xiang Ren. *ACL 2020 short paper*. [[code (coming soon)]]()